jjjk123/hadaca3_team3/README.md

 - Vesna Lukic (vesna.lukic@centralesupelec.fr)
 - Guillaume Appe (guillaume@epigenlabs.com)

-# Table of contents

 # Overview

 **The aim** of the project was to design and develop a bioinformatic workflow to quantify pancreatic tumor heterogeneity using supervised deconvolution methods and multi-omics data.
 There have been previous studies that introduced various deconvolution methods[^1], however there are a number of challenges that still persist in the field.
 The first challenge was the integration of multi-omics data (RNA-seq, single cell RNA-seq, and DNA methylation) for a reference in the deconvolution process, and the second challenge was the selection and combination of the best deconvolution software packages.
-The project results were measured and compared to other approaches on the Codabench platform[^2].
+The project results were measured and compared to other approaches on the  platform[^2].

 <img width="535" alt="Screenshot 2024-12-06 at 14 09 53" src="https://github.com/user-attachments/assets/f55e096e-43ae-46e5-b7f8-0f0139d3e486">